 The measures for the North America Segment and the Asia-Pacific Segment discussed below include prior programs in which we participated and current and future programs that we will be participating in and will be reflected in the discussion of our business.
-Currently, in our North America Segment, sub-capitation, BPCI (until June 28, 2018 - see note 2 in this report), ESCO programs, MA-CSNPs and other shared savings programs are included within the Member Months and Medical Cost Under Management calculations below.
+Currently, in our North America Segment, sub-capitation, BPCI (until June 28, 2018 - see note 2 of the notes to the consolidated financial statements (unaudited) included in this report), ESCO programs, MA-CSNPs and other shared savings programs are included within the Member Months and Medical Cost Under Management calculations below.
 In the future, other programs may be included in the metrics below.
 Note that due to the timing required by CMS to review the BPCI and ESCO program data that we provide, estimates have been used in order to report these metrics in a timely manner.
 The Asia-Pacific Segment Care Coordination metric currently used for discussion purposes is patient encounters.
 These metrics may be developed further in future periods.
 These metrics are neither IFRS measures nor non-IFRS measures, and are therefore not accompanied by or reconciled to IFRS measures.